×

 • There’s blood in your excrement.

-• You’re experiencing intense stomach ache.
+• You’re experiencing an intense stomach ache.

 Frequently Asked Questions